Opportunities and Events

 Structured programme for Social Entrepreneurs:

 The Social Entrepreneurship Programme (SEP) is the only yearlong programme on Social Enterprise in South Africa.
-Selection for the programme is highly competitive and applications open in September 2017.
+Selection for the programme is highly competitive and applications open on 1 September 2017.
+Click here to apply.

 Short programmes and workshops: